Gopesh111/Agentic-AI-LangGraph/README.md

 Invoking a heavy LLM like GPT-4 for every single user interaction is architecturally inefficient and expensive.
 Standard greetings, menu navigation, or basic FAQs do not require deep reasoning.

 To optimize cost and latency, I implemented a hybrid routing layer using LangGraph.
 The workflow introduces a deterministic "Fast Path" at the entry point.
 Using Regex and keyword classification, the router intercepts simple queries (e.g., "hi", "help") and returns static, hardcoded responses instantly (0ms latency, $0 cost).
 If the query bypasses the rules, it is routed to the heavy LLM node for complex reasoning.
 This fail-fast mechanism acts as a critical circuit breaker to prevent unnecessary API token burn in production.

+### Topic 21: Observability & Telemetry (Tracing Trajectories)
+Debugging multi-agent workflows using standard terminal `print` statements is nearly impossible.
+When an agent executes a 5-step loop, fetches external data, and hallucinates, you need to know exactly which node failed, what the exact prompt was at that microsecond, and how many API tokens were consumed.

+To solve this, I integrated LangSmith for full observability and telemetry.
+By configuring the tracing environment variables and adding metadata tags to the graph invocation, the backend now automatically pushes a detailed execution tree to a dashboard.
+This allows for visual debugging of agent trajectories, monitoring node latency, and tracking exact token expenditure per run, effectively turning a black-box LLM workflow into a transparent, production-ready system.

 ---